 03. Kalugala Gerandi Ella Waterfalls 200m

-Kalugala Gerandi Falls (කලුගල ගැරඬි ඇල්ල) Falls is the third highest falls in Sri Lanka falls from the height of 200 – 240 meters (787ft) (The exact height is not available) .
-It is Located in Kalugala in Kandy District.
+Kalugala Gerandi Falls (කලුගල ගැරඬි ඇල්ල) Falls is one of the scenic waterfalls in Sri Lanka.
+This spectacular waterfall consists of 4 cascades and it is the third highest falls in Sri Lanka falls from the height of 200 – 240 meters (787ft) (The exact height is not available) .
+It is Located in a serene village known as Kalugala in Kandy District.
 It can be seen from Kandy – Mahiyangana road however trekking to this falls is really hard since it consists of many vertical rocks.

 03. Kurundu Oya Ella WaterFalls 189m